Applicering av hyaluronsyra i ansiktet efter microneedling

 When can you use hyaluronic acid after the treatment?

-Hyaluronic acid can in many cases be used immediately after microneedling, provided the product is:
+Hyaluronic acid can often be used directly after microneedling, provided the product is:

 • Fragrance-free